Introduction to adventure gear pack weight planning

 Because the math is simple, the real skill is choosing realistic inputs.
 If you can weigh your gear with a luggage scale or kitchen scale, do that.
 If not, manufacturer specifications are a decent starting point, but they often miss packaging, fuel, batteries, and the small items that quietly accumulate.
 A measured list is always better than a guessed one, but even a rough estimate is useful if it helps you compare options before a trip.

 Good inputs make the calculator more useful.
 The easiest mistake is entering a number that means something slightly different from what the field expects.
-For example, many people think of food in pounds per day, but this form asks for the total food you start with.
-Water is similar: the field is not asking how much water you drink in a whole day.
+For example, many people think of food in terms of a daily ration, but this form asks for the total food you start with.
+Water is similar: the field is not asking how much you drink in a whole day.
 It is asking for the heaviest realistic amount you expect to carry at one time.

 - Units: choose pounds (lb) or kilograms (kg) and keep every weight in that same unit.